Completed by Psychologists at our Parkside practice

 -

-Often makes seemingly careless mistakes
+Often making seemingly careless mistakes